gvwilson/thirdbit/src/fiction/in-heck/index.md

 The old tortoise nodded.
-"A few, but not in some years," he replied quietly, all traces of fuddlement gone from his voice.
+"A few, but not in some years," he replied quietly, the fuddlement gone from his voice.

 "Why do you think they're here?"